 The AUC Today

-Institutional members are represented at AUC meetings by their AUC coordinator who also act as the primary on-campus contact for the association – promoting our programs and events amongst staff and students.
+Organisational members are represented at AUC meetings by their AUC coordinator who also acts as the primary contact for the association – promoting our programs and events amongst employees and students.

 Administration of the AUC is managed by the AUC Executive Council, which oversees the membership program, the AUC’s funding and budget, and a program of annual events designed to benefit our members.
 Current events include

 - /dev/world for OS X and iOS software developers

 - X World for system administrators and support staff